-- (a) The following elements should be considered for the initial and recurrent evaluation of a supplier's quality system to ensure that the component and/or material is supplied in satisfactory condition: - (1) availability of appropriate up-to-date regulations, specifications (such as component handling/storage data) and standards; - (2) standards and procedures for the training of personnel and competency assessment; - (3) procedures for shelf-life control; - (4) procedures for handling of electrostatic sensitive devices; - (5) procedures for identifying the source from which components and materials were received: - (6) purchasing procedures that identify documentation to accompany components and materials for subsequent use by approved Part-145 maintenance organisations: - (7) procedures for incoming inspection of components and materials; - (8) procedures for control of measuring equipment that provide for appropriate storage, usage, and for calibration when such equipment is required; - (9) procedures to ensure appropriate storage conditions for components and materials that are adequate to protect the components and materials from damage and/or deterioration.
-Such - procedures should comply with the manufacturers' recommendations and relevant standards; - (10) procedures for adequate packing and shipping of components and materials to protect them from damage and deterioration, including procedures for proper shipping of dangerous goods (e.g. ICAO and ATA specifications); - (11) procedures for detecting and reporting of suspected unapproved components; - (12) procedures for handling unsalvageable components in accordance with applicable regulations and standards; - (13) procedures for batch splitting or redistribution of lots and handling of the related documents; - (14) procedures for notifying purchasers of any components that have been shipped and have later been identified as not conforming to the applicable technical data or standard; - (15) procedures for recall control to ensure that components and materials shipped can be traced and recalled if necessary; - (16) procedures for monitoring the effectiveness of the quality system.
+(a) The following elements should be considered for the initial and recurrent

+- (1) availability of appropriate up-to-date regulations, specifications (such as component handling/storage data) and standards: - (2) standards and procedures for the training of personnel and competency assessment; - (3) procedures for shelf-life control; - (4) procedures for handling of electrostatic sensitive devices; - (5) procedures for identifying the source from which components and materials were received; - (6) purchasing procedures that identify documentation to accompany components and materials for subsequent use by approved Part-145 maintenance organisations; - (7) procedures for incoming inspection of components and materials; - (8) procedures for control of measuring equipment that provide for appropriate storage, usage, and for calibration when such equipment is required; - (9) procedures to ensure appropriate storage conditions for components and materials that are adequate to protect the components and materials from damage and/or deterioration.

+Such procedures should comply with the manufacturers' recommendations and relevant standards;

+(10) procedures for adequate packing and shipping of components and materials to protect them from damage and deterioration, including procedures for proper shipping of dangerous goods (e.g. ICAO and ATA specifications);

+- (11) procedures for detecting and reporting of suspected unapproved components; - (12) procedures for handling unsalvageable components in accordance with applicable regulations and standards; - (13) procedures for batch splitting or redistribution of lots and handling of the related documents; - (14) procedures for notifying purchasers of any components that have been shipped and have later been identified as not conforming to the applicable technical data or standard: - (15) procedures for recall control to ensure that components and materials shipped can be traced and recalled if necessary; - (16) procedures for monitoring the effectiveness of the quality system. - (b) Suppliers which are certified to officially recognised standards that have a quality system that includes the elements specified in (a) may be acceptable;